tradichel/FireboxCloudAutomation/README.md

 Notes:

-    - You might want tighter networking rules but this will get you started...
-    - Still need to auto-deploy configuration
+    - eth0 = public, eth1 = managmenet, create other network interfaces for the rest (more soon)
-    - One of other possible configurations to be added later
+    - One of other possible configurations to be added later (potentially)
-    - More secure to deploy through automated build system ~ more on that later
+    - More secure to use automated deployment system (e.g. Jenkins, AWS CodeDeploy) but this works for now

 Questions?